zhuolonghao/zhuolonghao.github.io/_posts/2022-08-01-banking-regulation.md

 ― **Ben S. Bernanke**, at the 2010 AEA meeting, Atlanta, GA

-The Federal Reserve influences the macroeconomics throught its conventional monetary policies (e.g., FFT) as well as unconventional measures (e.g., QE and QT).
+The Federal Reserve influences the macroeconomics through its conventional monetary policies (e.g., FFT) as well as unconventional measures (e.g., QE and QT).
 Apart from these tools, the Fed also exerts regulations on the banking industry as an response to the 2008's crisis.
 As Bank of England explained why central bank regulates banks, it said "When a bank fails, it can create problems for the wider economy."

 Currently, the focuses are to ensure capital adequacy and improve liquidity position; the former aims to curb the excessive risk-taking behaviors, while the latter helps reduce the chances of bank runs during the stress periods.
 In this post, i will discuss the major regulatory metrics below used to evaluate banks' capital and liquidity situation.